 Verbal and informal electronic communications are considered informational and advisory and will not be considered a complaint.
 The Director of Student Life and/or the election committee will respond to such correspondence as a basis for issuing clarifications or other directives to any or all candidates.

 SUB-CLAUSE 4.

-Formal complaints will be forwarded to the Elections Committee who will review all complaints and determine an appropriate action.

-SUB-CLAUSE 5.

 All complaints must be submitted within the time allowed for the receipt of complaints.
 Complaints received after that time will not be accepted unless the Election Committee determines there is a strong case to do so.